 We are committed to offering state-of-the-art dermatologic care to our pediatric and adolescent patients.
 We do all we can to make your child's visit a pleasant experience.

-We may see your child in our outpatient setting, or for an inpatient consultation at the Kravis Children's Hospital at Mount Sinai.
+We may see your child in our outpatient setting, or for an inpatient consultation at the Mount Sinai Kravis Children’s Hospital.
 At Kravis, we may care for your child in our pediatric inpatient area, in the Pediatric Intensive Care Unit, the Neonatal Intensive Care Unit, or the pediatric emergency room, as appropriate.